MailTape/MailTape-v1/_posts/2014-05-25-Grey-Reverend.md

 # The ingredients of a modern bluesman

 [Grey Reverend](http://ninjatune.net/artist/grey-reverend#.U392AZR_uBA "Grey Reverend's Page on Ninja Tune ") is a very singular artist.
 Signed on the label [Ninja Tune](http://ninjatune.net/ "Ninja Tune Website"), he released two albums full of smoothness and poetry.
-His voice revealed to be a perfect fit for some really cool [collaborations](http://ninjatune.net/release/bonobo/first-fires).
-Also don't miss an opportunity to see him live.
-That being said, finish your breakfast and go listening to him, he'll make your sunday...
+He has also done some really cool featurings like [this one](http://ninjatune.net/release/bonobo/first-fires "Bonobo Featuring Grey Reverend - First Fires") we had the chance to see live.
+That being said, finish your breakfast while listening to him, he'll make your sunday...

 # His morning selection